North Atlantic Right Whale Calving Season 2022

 North Atlantic right whales are approaching extinction with fewer than 350 remaining.
 With so few of these whales left, researchers closely monitor the southeastern United States for new offspring during the annual right whale calving season.

 Every single female North Atlantic right whale and calf are vital to this species’ recovery.
-So far, researchers have identified eleven live calves this calving season.
+So far, researchers have identified fifteen live calves this calving season.
 Check back here or follow NOAA Fisheries on Twitter for updates.

 North Atlantic right whales are dying faster than they can reproduce, largely due to human causes.
 Since 2017, the whales have been experiencing an Unusual Mortality Event, which has resulted in more than 14 percent of the population either dead or seriously injured.
 The primary causes of the Unusual Mortality Event are entanglements in fishing gear and collisions with boats and ships.
 In addition, there are fewer breeding females producing fewer calves each year, which impacts the ability of the species to recover.
 Researchers estimate there are fewer than 70 reproductively active North Atlantic right whale females remaining.